At UC San Diego Health, your health and comfort during your hospital stay are our top priorities. Our

 Mail and Flower Deliveries

-Books, magazines, crafts, puzzles and games are available for you to enjoy during your hospital stay.
-We also have DVDs that you may borrow.
-Volunteer Services will be happy to bring them to your room during the weekdays.
+Books, magazines, crafts, puzzles, and games are available for you to enjoy during your stay.
+We also have DVDs you may borrow to use with your personal DVD player.
+Our volunteers are happy to deliver any of these items to your room!
 Please call Volunteer Services at 619-543-6370.

 Maintaining a quiet environment is important to support healing.
 We are committed to creating as quiet an environment as possible.
 Please speak with your nurse if your stay is being disrupted by noise.